ssbc/ssb-buttwoo-spec/README.md

-# Bendy butt 2 feed format
+# Buttwoo feed format

 **Do not implement, currently being redesigned**

-Bendy butt 2 is a new binary feed format for [SSB].
-It is meant as a successor to both the [classic] SSB feed format and [bendy butt].
-In contrast with [bendy butt] subfeeds are identified by the message key of the parent feed, thus retaining the same key.
-It also borrows heavily from [bamboo].
+Buttwoo is a new binary feed format for [SSB].
+It draws inspiration from [bamboo] and [meta feeds].

 The format is designed to be simple to implement, be easy to integrate into existing implementations, be backwards compatible with existing applications and lastly to be performant.

-Bendy butt 2 uses [bipf] for encoding since its a good foundation for an append-only-log system (write once, many reads).
+Buttwoo uses [bipf] for encoding since its a good foundation for an append-only-log system (write once, many reads).
 It uses [ssb-bfe] for binary encodings of feed and messages.

 ## Format

-A bendy butt 2 message consists of 8 fields encoded as an array and a signature.
+A buttwoo message consists of 8 fields encoded as an array and a signature.
 The message key is the hash of the encoded values concatenated with the signature bytes.